hashkrish/se2001-notes/question_papers/23t1/endterm/set_1.md

 ^((.)\2|(.).\3|(.)(.)\5\4)$
 ```

 (a) This regex will match with 1 character palindrome
 (b) This regex will match with 2 character palindrome
 (c) This regex will match with 3 character palindrome
 (d) This regex will match with 4 character palindrome

 ### Answer

 (b), (c), (d)

+### Explanation

+- `(.)\2` matches 2 characters palindrome
+- `(.).\3` matches 3 characters palindrome
+- `(.)(.)\5\4` matches 4 characters palindrome

 ---

 <div style="page-break-after: always;"></div>

 ## Question 9 (shell command) (Comprehension) [MSQ] [8]

-A student named Meena wrote a shell script `exoc.sh` such that everytime  `main.py` is changed (change in modification time) the shell script is executed on python script file.
+A student named Meena wrote a shell script `exoc.sh` such that every time `main.py` is changed (change in modification time) the shell script is executed on python script file.
 Apparently, her code had some issues.
 Identify all the flaws from the following options to facilitate debugging the script and the execution steps.

 **Script: exoc.sh**

 ```
 #!/usr/bin/python3